digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/how-to/import-external-lib-js.md

 </div>

-This guide provides a clear and detailed walkthrough for importing external JavaScript libraries into your ToolJet application.
+This guide provides a clear and detailed walkthrough for importing external JavaScript libraries into your JumpStart application.